nobuaki-mzmt/cop_homo_tandem_cf-vs-cg/draft/draft_CoptoHomoTandem.md

 sex upon separation \[11\].
-In *Coptotermes* termites, on the other hand, even once they form a same-sex tandem pair, either female-female and male-male tandems were far less stable than heterosexual tandems (Fig. 1 S1).
-Moving speed was also slower in same-sex tandems than heterosexual pairs.
+In *Coptotermes* termites, on the other hand, even once they form a same-sex tandem pair, either female-female and male-male tandems were far less stable than heterosexual tandems (Figure 1, S1).
+Moving speed was also slower in same-sex tandems than heterosexual pairs (Figure 2).
 Furthermore, upon separation, movement dimorphisms between partners, a key for efficient reunion, was not as strong as heterosexual pairs (Fig. 2).
 These all indicate that *Coptotermes* termites do not adjust their movement patterns to maintain same-sex tandems.
 Therefore, we conclude that same-sex tandem in *Coptotermes* termites is less functional than *Reticulitermes* termites.

 Even though the same-sex pairing of *Coptotermes* termites is not adaptive, our study on their interspecific variations shows the mechanical aspects for the evolution of the diversity in SSB.

+Previous theoretical studies predicted that

 In summary,